Phillip S. Jarvis

 PHIL JARVIS

-Hi, I'm Phil Jarvis.
+Hello, I'm Phil Jarvis.

 Career Conversations

 "Something special happens when students engage with people in work.
 It is a form of social capital.
 Students gain the opportunity to access information and advice about the world of work in ways that are especially trustworthy and relevant.
 It enables young people to envision new potential futures for themselves and to challenge stereotypical ideas about the types of people suited for different professions.
 As the saying goes, if you can’t see it, you can’t be it.
 Employer engagement also provides students with opportunities to develop new long-term relationships, leading to recommendations or job offers.
-Effective guidance demands extensive student engagement with workplaces and people in work."
+Effective guidance demands extensive student engagement with workplaces and people at work."
 Andreas Schleicher, OECD Director for Education and Skills.

 These days, I'm focused on: